BaranykMatej/digital-electronics-1/09-team_project/project_1/README.md

 This is the base state that the board should appear in.
 Without any limits/rounds set.

 Video:

-Video fully demonstrating the capabilities of our project.
-You can see all the numbers change just as well as the letter representing which state the board's in.

 [Video link YOUTUBE](https://www.youtube.com/watch?v=pLNbUWPhGSs)

 ## References